Queen's University Belfast: History

 The Irish Universities Act 1908 dissolved the Royal University of Ireland, which had replaced the Queen's University of Ireland in 1879, and created two separate universities: the current National University of Ireland and Queen's University of Belfast.

 In November 2025, it was announced that Dundalk Institute of Technology will become a constituent college of Queen's University Belfast from September 2026, thereby giving Queen's a Republic of Ireland campus for the first time.
+In May 2026, it was announced that Dundalk Institute of Technology would be renamed Dundalk University College in light of the partnership, and that Queen's University Belfast would begin conferring awards upon Dundalk students from 2027.